 Hide what I charge.

-My fee is 10% of the fair-market value I prepare for your project.
+My fee is 10–15% of the fair-market value I prepare for your project, depending on scope complexity.
 Every rate in my Fair Market Report comes from published cost sources you can look up yourself — so the number isn't "trust me," it's math you can verify.

 Take kickbacks from suppliers.